 Learning disabilities are disorders that affect the ability to understand or use spoken or written language, do mathematical calculations, coordinate movements, or direct attention.
-Although learning disabilities occur in very young children, the disorders are usually not recognized until the child reaches school age.
+Although learning disabilities occur in very young children, the disorders are usually not recognised until the child reaches school age.
 Research shows that 8 to 10 percent of American children under 18 years of age have some type of learning disability.

 Treatment:

 The most common treatment for learning disabilities is special education.
 Specially trained educators may perform a diagnostic educational evaluation assessing the child's academic and intellectual potential and level of academic performance.
 Once the evaluation is complete, the basic approach is to teach learning skills by building on the child's abilities and strengths while correcting and compensating for disabilities and weaknesses.
-Other professionals such as speech and language therapists also may be involved.
-Some medications may be effective in helping the child learn by enhancing attention and concentration.
-Psychological therapies may also be used.
+Other professionals such as

 Prognosis:

 Learning disabilities can be lifelong conditions.
 In some people, several overlapping learning disabilities may be apparent.
-Other people may have a single, isolated learning problem that has little impact on their lives.
+Other people may have a single, isolated learning problem that has little impact on their lives. thanks http://psychpedia.blogspot.com/

 No comments: